sta-363-s20/website/content/policies.md

     - late, but within 24 hours of due date/time: -50%
     - any later: no credit

-- Late work will not be accepted for exams or projects.
+- Late work will not be accepted for the take home exam.

 - No make-up reading assessments will be given.

-- You must complete the final project and be in class to present it in order to pass this course.

 - All regrade requests must be discussed with the professor within one week of receiving your grade.
 There will be no grade changes after the final project.